Why can’t quizzes be available straight away?

 It’s understandable that keen students will want to read books from their favourite authors as soon as they are published and take a quiz straight afterwards.
 How can you keep those enthusiastic readers motivated before an AR quiz is available?

 One suggestion that we have heard that has been successfully implemented in schools has been to task students with writing their own quizzes for a book.
+Get instructions to do this here!
 Students can then test each other using their own quizzes until the ‘official’ AR quiz is available.
 Then the students can compare it with their own attempts and see what similarities and differences there are.
 By engaging the students in the programme in this manner, not only is reading for pleasure being encouraged to further enhance a love of ready, but writing skills are being supported as well.
 And writing their own quizzes can demonstrate just how tricky this quiz writing process can be!

 Part of the original UK quiz writing team, Cecelia has nearly 15 years' experience of producing content for Accelerated Reader.
 Now the Managing Editor, she oversees both the editorial and administrative aspects of the Content department.